ibm-cloud-docs/openwhisk/prep.md

 * You must specify the name of the main class by using `--main`.
 An eligible main class is one that implements a static `main` method.
 If the class is not in the default package, use the Java fully qualified class name, for example, `--main com.example.MyMain`.
 * You can customize the method name of your Java action.
-This is done by specifying the fully-qualified method name of your action, for example, `--main com.example.MyMain#methodName`.
+This is done by specifying the fully qualified method name of your action, for example, `--main com.example.MyMain#methodName`.
 * The type of action is determined by using the source file extension.

-Example:
+**Example**
 ```java
 import com.google.gson.JsonObject;
 public class Hello {